MicrosoftEdge/Demos/webamp/README.md

 * Ability to export as another file format.
 * Use viewport segments to display on dual screen devices.
 * Add repeat and shuffle buttons.
+* Remove the visualizer from the main UI and instead add a button to toggle between the normal UI and a visualizer UI.
+In this mode, the visualizer would be full-screen, with only a simple overlay for pause/next/prev/volume/time.